kazuo-abduch/kazuo-abduch/README.md

 Meu maior objetivo e motivação é resolver problemas e acredito que, como Dev, tenho as ferramentas necessárias para tornar a vida das pessoas um pouco menos difícil :)

 My name is Rafael Kazuo, I am a student of Web Development Fullstack at Trybe, also graduated in Game Design, an illustrator and art enthusiast.
-My greates goal and motivation is to fix problems, and i believe that, as a Dev, I have the necessary tools to make people's live a little less dificult :)
+My greates goal and motivation is to fix problems, and i believe that, as a Dev, I have the necessary tools to make people's lives a little less dificult :)

 ### Contact me 👍